Ghostff/Session/README.md

 ```php
 $session = Session::start($optional_session_namespace, $auto_save);
 ```
-Which allows uncommitted (forgot to commit) changes to saves automatically.
-Is set to `false`, uncommitted changes will be discarded.
+Which allows uncommitted "forgot to commit" changes to saves automatically.
+If set to `false`, uncommitted changes will be discarded.

 ## Change Log *v1.03.0*